hoan3504/macOS-Simple-KVM/extras/Structure details of macOS-Simple-KVM.md

       "the block compressed mac dmg" could be a stack of multi partitions...and fortunately until now mac leaves there only one partition under hfs !!!

-     - once upon a time ,people looked for offset of partition beginning with hfs signature
+     1. Once upon a time ,people looked for offset of partition beginning with hfs signature

-     -  the most used conversion is dmg2img file.dmg file.img
+     2. The most used conversion is dmg2img file.dmg file.img

-     -  an eastern european proposed darling-dmg to mount directly the compressed hfs partition allowing manipulation directly
+     3. An eastern european proposed darling-dmg to mount directly the compressed hfs partition allowing manipulation directly

-     -  using the universal compress/uncompress 7z to unwield and get the hfs partition
+     4. Using the universal compress/uncompress 7z to unwield and get the hfs partition